UK Corporate Governance Code

 The UK Corporate Governance Code (“the Code”) sets out the Principles the board of directors should apply in order to promote the purpose, values and future success of the company.
 The Code sets out expected standards of good practice in relation to issues such as board leadership and company purpose, division of responsibilities, composition, succession and evaluation, audit, risk and internal control, and remuneration.

-Though unlisted companies may elect to follow the UK Corporate Governance Code, the Listing Rules require premium listed companies to apply the Principles and comply with the provisions and to report to shareholders on this.
+Though unlisted companies may elect to follow the UK Corporate Governance Code, the UK Listing Rules require companies listed in the commerical companies and closed-ended investment funds categories to apply the Principles and comply with the provisions and to report to shareholders on this.

 The current version of the Code was published by the Financial Reporting Council (FRC) in July 2018 and became effective for periods commencing on or after 1 January 2019.
 This page describes the requirements of that Code and the guidance that was issued to support it.
 See below for the effective date of the 2024 Code that was issued by the Financial Reporting Council (FRC) in January 2024.